-- Fluid Dynamics: Marsha Berger, Oliver Bühler, David Cai, Aleksandar Donev, Edwin Gerber, Jonathan Goodman, David Holland, Miranda Holmes-Cerfon, Richard Kleeman, Andrew Majda, Michael O'Neil, Olivier Pauluis, Charles Peskin, Leif Ristroph, Michael Shelley, K. Shafer Smith, K.R.
+- Fluid Dynamics: Marsha Berger, Oliver Bühler, Aleksandar Donev, Edwin Gerber, Jonathan Goodman, David Holland, Richard Kleeman, Michael O'Neil, Olivier Pauluis, Charles Peskin, Leif Ristroph, Michael Shelley, K. Shafer Smith, K.R.
 Sreenivasan, Esteban Tabak, Jun Zhang

-- Statistical Mechanics: Aleksandar Donev, Andrew Majda, Charles Newman, Eric Vanden-Eijnden, Miranda Holmes-Cerfon, Daniel Stein
+- Statistical Mechanics: Aleksandar Donev, Charles Newman, Eric Vanden-Eijnden, Daniel Stein

 - Dynamical Systems: Lai-Sang Young

-- Related Seminars: Applied Math Lab Seminar, Applied Mathematics Seminar, Atmosphere Ocean Science Colloquium, Atmosphere Ocean Science Student Seminar, Magneto-Fluid Dynamics Seminar
+- Related Seminars: Applied Math / Applied Math Lab Seminar, Atmosphere Ocean Science Colloquium, Atmosphere Ocean Science Student Seminar, Magneto-Fluid Dynamics Seminar

 Domains of interest range from stochastic processes to random discrete structures to statistical physics (percolation, random matrices…), which has become more and more central in recent years.
 Probability theory has natural connections with a number of fields (computational methods, financial mathematics, mathematical physics, dynamical systems, graph theory) since a great number of phenomena can be best modeled or understood by probabilistic means.

-- Large Deviations: Gerard Ben Arous, Charles Newman, Joel Spencer, S. R. Srinivasa Varadhan, Ofer Zeitouni
+- Large Deviations: Gerard Ben Arous, Charles Newman, S. R. Srinivasa Varadhan, Ofer Zeitouni

 - Markov Chain Mixing Times: Eyal Lubetzky

-- Motion in Random Media: Scott Armstrong, Yuri Bakhtin, Gerard Ben Arous, Eyal Lubetzky, Charles Newman, Vladas Sidoravicius, S. R. Srinivasa Varadhan, Ofer Zeitouni
+- Motion in Random Media: Scott Armstrong, Yuri Bakhtin, Gerard Ben Arous, Eyal Lubetzky, Charles Newman, S. R. Srinivasa Varadhan, Ofer Zeitouni

 - Random Matrices & Spectral Analysis: Gerard Ben Arous, Paul Bourgade, Percy Deift, Sylvia Serfaty, Ofer Zeitouni

-- Statistical Physics, Percolation & Interacting Particle Systems: Yuri Bakhtin, Gerard Ben Arous, Eyal Lubetzky, Charles Newman, Vladas Sidoravicius, S. R. Srinivasa Varadhan, Ofer Zeitouni
+- Statistical Physics, Percolation & Interacting Particle Systems: Yuri Bakhtin, Gerard Ben Arous, Eyal Lubetzky, Charles Newman, S. R. Srinivasa Varadhan, Ofer Zeitouni, Nina Holden

-- Stochastic Analysis, PDEs & Diffusions: Scott Armstrong, Yuri Bakhtin, Gerard Ben Arous, Percy Deift, Henry McKean, S. R. Srinivasa Varadhan, Ofer Zeitouni
+- Stochastic Analysis, PDEs & Diffusions: Scott Armstrong, Yuri Bakhtin, Gerard Ben Arous, Percy Deift, S. R. Srinivasa Varadhan, Ofer Zeitouni

 Courant faculty have interests in stochastic modeling in statistical and quantum mechanics, nonlinear optimization, matrix analysis, high-dimensional data analysis, and numerical solutions of the partial differential equations that lie at the heart of fluid and solid mechanics, plasma physics, acoustics, and electromagnetism.
 Central to much of this work is the development of robust and efficient algorithms.
 As these algorithms are applied to increasingly complex problems, significant attention is being devoted to the design of effective and supportable software.

-- Computational Physics: Marsha Berger, Antoine Cerfon, Aleksandar Donev, Dimitris Giannakis, Jonathan Goodman, Leslie Greengard, Michael O'Neil, Michael Shelley, Georg Stadler, Margaret Wright, Denis Zorin
+- Computational Physics: Marsha Berger, Aleksandar Donev, Jonathan Goodman, Leslie Greengard, Michael O'Neil, Michael Shelley, Georg Stadler, Margaret Wright, Denis Zorin

-- Numerical Analysis: Michael Overton, Aaditya Rangan, Nick Trefethen, Olof Widlund
+- Numerical Analysis: Michael Overton, Aaditya Rangan, Olof Widlund

 - Scattering Theory: Yu Chen, Leslie Greengard